phonedotcom/API-SDK-csharp/docs/MenusApi.md

 <a name="deleteaccountmenu"></a>
 # **DeleteAccountMenu**
-> DeleteMenu DeleteAccountMenu (int? accountId, int? menuId)
+> DeleteEntry DeleteAccountMenu (int? accountId, int? menuId)

-Delete an individual menu
+Delete an individual menu.

+Delete an individual menu.
 See Account Menus for more info on the properties.

 ### Example
 ```csharp